moneychien19/note-meta-blueprint-500-101/Takeaway/exam.md

   </script>
   <noscript><img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={your-pixel-id}&ev=PageView&noscript=1" /></noscript>
   ```
-- The pixel code is always placed within open and close header tags. **(1 question)**
+  - The pixel code is always placed within open and close **header tags**. **(1 question)**
   - The pixel code contains Javascript and no-Javascript parts. **(1 ~ 2 questions)**
   - By default it starts capturing HTTP data and the on-page metadata.
+- Event code: added to base code and used on specific page to track events.
+For example, `AddToCart` or `Purchase` event.
+> Should pixel be included on all pages?
+Yes, basic code should be included on all pages.

-Key Advanced Matching Fields
+## Advanced Matching
+### Fields
 | User Data | Parameter | Format | Example |
 | - | - | - | - |
 | Email | em | string | 'johnsmith@test.com' |